-Situated in the eastern district of Lichtenberg, the cemetery lies just beyond Karl-Marx-Allee, the one-time showcase street of East Germany, and only a few blocks from the former headquarters of the East German state security police (Stasi).
+Located in the eastern district of Lichtenberg, the cemetery can be found just beyond Karl-Marx-Allee, the one-time showcase street of East Germany, and only a few blocks from the former headquarters of the East German state security police (the infamous Stasi).

 When the co-founder of the Social Democratic Party (SPD), Wilhelm Liebknecht, was laid to rest here in 1900 in a show of working class solidarity, the funeral procession numbered more than 500,000 people and stretched through the heart of Berlin.
 Liebknecht was a close personal friend of Karl Marx and had overseen the growth of the SPD from an outlawed group of revolutionary firebrands to the largest political party in Germany.